1945 Indiana Hoosiers football team: Game 10: Purdue

 On November 24, 1945, the Hoosiers defeated Purdue by a 26–0 score at Memorial Stadium in Bloomington.
 With the victory, the Hoosiers claimed both the Old Oaken Bucket trophy and the first Big Ten Conference football championship in school history.
 After a scoreless first half, Pete Pihos scored two touchdowns in the third quarter.
 In the fourth quarter, Ben Raimondi threw touchdown passes to Ted Kluszewski and Lou Mihajlovich.
 The Hoosiers gained 349 rushing yards in the game.
 On defense, Indiana held Purdue's touted passing offense led by quarterback Bob DeMoss to one two-yard completion in 15 attempts.
 After the game, Indiana University president Herman B Wells congratulated the team in the locker room and declared the following Monday to be a holiday with no classes to be held.

-Indiana's starting lineup against Purdue was Bob Ravensberg (left end), Russ Deal (left tackle), Joe Sowinski (left guard), John Cannady (center), Howard Brown (right guard), Jon Goldsberry (right tackle), Kluszewski (right end), Raimondi (quarterback), George Taliaferro (left halfback), Mel Groomes (right halfback), and Pihos (fullback).
+Indiana's starting lineup against Purdue was Bob Ravensberg (left end), Russ Deal (left tackle), Joe Sowinski (left guard), John Cannady (center), Howie Brown (right guard), Jon Goldsberry (right tackle), Kluszewski (right end), Raimondi (quarterback), George Taliaferro (left halfback), Mel Groomes (right halfback), and Pihos (fullback).

-Post-season
+After the season

 The Associated Press released the results of its final poll on December 4, 1945.
 The 1945 Army Cadets football team was selected as the national champion with 1,160 points and first-place votes by 115 of 116 voters.
 Indiana was ranked fourth with 720 points.

 Indiana head coach Bo McMillin was selected in voting by his fellow college football coaches as the 1945 "Coach of the Year".
 McMillin received 445 points and 63 first-place votes out of 155 ballots cast.
 Army's Earl Blaik finished second with 212 points and 28 first-place votes.

 Several Indiana players also won post-season honors.
 These include: